Misheh Kisheh

-Misheh Kisheh (ميشه كشه, also Romanized as Mīsheh Kisheh) is a village in Kakavand-e Gharbi Rural District, Kakavand District, Delfan County, Lorestan Province, Iran.
+Misheh Kisheh (میشه کشه, also Romanized as Mīsheh Kisheh) is a village in Kakavand-e Gharbi Rural District, Kakavand District, Delfan County, Lorestan Province, Iran.
 At the 2006 census, its population was 43, in five families.

 The literal translation of Misheh Kisheh is "Gets Closer".

+Geography

+Misheh Kisheh is located in western Iran, southwest of the capital, Tehran, in the Zagros Mountains.